-Individuals have rights when it comes to how the Council handles their personal data.
+Individuals have rights when it comes to how the council handles their personal data.
 These include rights to:

-- a. withdraw consent to processing at any time; - b. receive certain information when the Council collects their information or receives it from a third party; - c. request access to their personal data; - d. have the Council correct inaccurate information; - e. ask the Council to erase their personal data; - f. restrict the way the Council uses their information; - g. be notified about any recipients of their personal data when they have asked for rectification, erasure or restriction; - h. object to any processing undertaken by the Council in the public interest/exercise of official authority or its legitimate interests or those of another; - i. object to direct marketing by the Council, and, to - j. be notified by the Council of a personal data breach where it is likely to result in a "high risk" to their rights and freedoms.
+- a. withdraw consent to processing at any time; - b. receive certain information when the council collects their information or receives it from a third party; - c. request access to their personal data; - d. have the council correct inaccurate information; - e. ask the council to erase their personal data; - f. restrict the way the council uses their information; - g. be notified about any recipients of their personal data when they have asked for rectification, erasure or restriction; - h. object to any processing undertaken by the council in the public interest/exercise of official authority or its legitimate interests or those of another; - i. object to direct marketing by the council, and, to - j. be notified by the council of a personal data breach where it is likely to result in a "high risk" to their rights and freedoms.

 Rights are not absolute.
-They are fact specific.
+They are fact specific, and the council can say no to the request.
 They should normally be dealt with within a month of receipt and free of charge.
 Procedures exist (which should be followed) if a person seeks to exercise any of the above rights.
 If an employee receives a request by an individual to exercise a right the advice of the Data Protection Officer should be sought.